gthb/try-to-use-wasm-in-next.js/README.md

 # Getting a Rust-compiled WebAssembly module from wasm-pack working in Next.JS

+The story so far (basically a retelling of the git history of this repo):

 ## Bootstrap a Next app

 Run `npx create-next-app` and enter the directory it creates.